alejandroperezpujante/weather-now-server/README.md

 # Weather Now Server

 Welcome, this is the repo for the Weather Now server.
-This server is a simple Deno API server that will return the current weather for a given city, coords or IP address.
+This server is a simple Deno API server that returns the current weather for a given city, coords or IP address.

 ## Installation